Geneva, Shelby County, Indiana

-Geneva is an unincorporated community in Noble Township, Shelby County, in the U.S. state of Indiana.
+Geneva is an unincorporated community in Noble Township, Shelby County, Indiana, United States.

 History

 Geneva, Shelby County, Indiana facing south on Vandalia Road.

 Geneva was platted in 1853.
 The community took its name after Geneva, in Switzerland.
 An old variant name of the community was called Sulphur Hill.

 A post office was established under the name Sulphur Hill in 1836, and remained in operation until it was discontinued in 1904.

 Geography

 Geneva is located about 7 miles south west of St Paul, on East Vandalia Road.

 Demographics

 The United States Census Bureau first delineated Geneva as a census designated place in the 2022 American Community Survey.